 1. Use a secure file-sharing and messaging platform

 Usually, these secure platforms are combined together with security protocols such as encryption, two-factor authentication, and storage on secured data centers.
-However, sending files over the internet has been proven risky.
-With the rise of social media, unsafe networks, and phishing emails roaming around the worldwide web, these platforms have never been more important.
+A combination of these features will ensure that you’re effectively protecting client confidentiality while sharing data.

 2. Store Physical Documents in an Environment with Controlled Access

-These three industry regulations work hand-in-hand to secure a client’s data.
-SOC-2 is the more foundational ordinance as it is the framework used by all technology services or SaaS companies, entailing them to store customer data in a secure file-sharing platform to guarantee organizational controls while also practicing effective safeguarding of the privacy of the client.
+These four industry regulations work hand-in-hand to secure a client’s data.
+ISO 27001 and SOC-2 are the more foundational ordinance as they are frameworks used by all technology services or SaaS companies, entailing them to store customer data in a secure file-sharing platform to guarantee organizational controls while also practicing effective safeguarding of the privacy of the client.

 4. Host Routine Security Training for Staff